-There are a few samples that you see on this page which were created in the ConceptDraw PRO application by using the Rapid UML solution.
+There are a few samples that you see on this page which were created in the ConceptDraw DIAGRAM application by using the Rapid UML solution.

 Some of the solution's capabilities as well as the professional results which you can achieve are all demonstrated here on this page.